 A vibration sensor is a measuring device.
-As the name implies it senses the vibration or to and fro movement of any equipment or system at the location where it is applied.
+As the name implies it senses the vibration or to-and-fro movement of any equipment or system at the location where it is applied.
 It measures the amplitude and frequency of vibration of the system under study.
 The most widespread application of vibration sensors is found to measure the vibration of rotating equipment and machines like pumps, compressors, steam turbines, and connected lines.
 These measured outputs are then studied to detect any imbalance or issues in the asset or equipment under investigation to predict the condition of the system.
-Vibration sensors are very important components of a vibration measuring tool.
+Vibration sensors are very important components of a vibration-measuring tool.

 As vibration impacts the reliability and durability of the system in working conditions it must be measured.
-Industrial vibration sensors can help in monitoring vibration issues of systems.
-Monitoring and measuring vibration of equipment or systems provide several benefits like:
+Industrial vibration sensors can help in monitoring the vibration issues of systems.
+Monitoring and measuring the vibration of equipment or systems provide several benefits like:

 - Root cause analysis of any problem.